-“The Only Thing That Is Constant Is Change,” once noted Heraclitus.
+“The Only Thing That Is Constant Is Change,” noted Heraclitus.
 Well, if anyone wants an example of how a restaurant can successfully manage change, they should look to Sartoria.
 In 2015, the much-loved stalwart of Saville Row closed for refurbishment, adding a new bar, cicchetti counter, two private dining rooms and 250-bin wine cellar.
 Yet what consistently drew in both locals and tourists remains, and indeed has been amplified – chef Francesco Mazzei’s love of first-class ingredients and sensual Italian comfort food of the highest order.

 This brings me nicely onto my second, recent visit to Sartoria.
 Handsomely situated at the heart of Saville Row, Sartoria is undoubtedly the district’s biggest asset.
 Indeed, even Londoners who balk at the very idea of wearing a tailored three-piece suit repeatedly take a stroll in Sartoria’s homeland, simply in the hope of securing a table without a prior reservation (it’s a spacious restaurant).
 Francesco Mazzei is your genial host, the former head chef at L’Anima which is still one of London’s best Italians.
 It’s just a shame you had to traipse over to the hard lines of the City to eat there.